kalabox/kalabox/docs/users/updating.md

 To update to a Kalabox that has breaking changes purge the old installation and install the new one.
 The easiest way to do this is:

 1. Destroy all the apps you have (see [backing up older apps](#backing-up-older-appps))
-2. Shutdown the Kalabox GUI and/or kill any running Kalabox CLI process.
+2. Shutdown the Kalabox GUI and/or kill any running Kalabox CLI processes.
 3. Follow the normal [uninstall procedure](./uninstall.md).
 4. Follow the [normal installation steps](./install.md) with the new version.